abarros6/commander-tracker/README.md

 3. **Track Life**: Use the large +/- buttons positioned around the timer to adjust life totals
 4. **Manage Turns**: Use the blue center button to pass turns clockwise
 5. **Commander Damage**: Click "dmg" button on player cards to track commander damage in the modal
-6. **Layout**: Switch between Table and Grid views in the settings menu
-7. **Install as App**: Use browser's "Add to Home Screen" or "Install" option for native app experience
+6. **Install as App**: Use browser's "Add to Home Screen" or "Install" option for native app experience
-8. **Fullscreen**: Enable fullscreen mode for immersive mobile play
+7. **Fullscreen**: Enable fullscreen mode for immersive mobile play

 ## Game Controls